Joel Ozborn: Biography

 Johnathan was impressed with Ozborn's tenacity and dedication, and he helped mentor Ozborn for several years as Johnathan's career in Australia was flourishing.
-Johnathan decided to settle in Australia and get married to his first wife.
+Johnathan decided to settle in Australia and marries his first wife.
 At 19 years old, Ozborn had become Johnathan's manager, with Johnathan recognizing Ozborn's dedication and organisational skills.
 After securing a nightly Vegas set, Johnathan was making US$40,000–$50,000 per week from merchandising sales alone.
 After accomplishing everything Ozborn wanted to do with Johnathan, Ozborn dabbled in prop-based comedy magic —like Johnathan—before pivoting to stand-up comedy.

 Ozborn continued to headline comedy clubs across the Australia until the COVID-19 pandemic devastated the live performing arts industry.
 Like many comedians and magicians, Ozborn responded by doing live virtual performances for his clients.
+He continues to perform in theatres and comedy clubs around the world.